GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-event-guide/index.md

 _The example code in this section would live on the attribution trigger (conversion) side, for example in an adtech company's script embedded in an advertiser's site._

-To deduplicate reports, use a deduplication key, settable as query parameter (`dedup-key`) in the attribution redirect request.
+To deduplicate reports, use a deduplication key, that can be set as a query parameter (`dedup-key`) in the attribution redirect request.
 `dedup-key` will be used to deduplicate triggers which contain the same `dedup-key` for a single source.
 `dedup-key` is a 64-bit integer.
 It must be unique.